 Hit Enter to search or Esc key to close

-Rules and regulations of chimp trekking and habituation.
+Rules and Regulations of Chimpanzee Tracking and Habituation

-The rules and regulations are put in place to safe guide kibale national park just like any other park.
-These are estimated by Uganda Wildlife Authority the government agency in charge of all protected areas in Uganda.
+The rules and regulations are put in place to safe guide Kibale national park just like any other park.
+These are estimated by Uganda Wildlife Authority (UWA), the government agency in charge of all protected areas in Uganda.

 • It is advisable for trekkers to keep a distance of 8m away from chimps in order to keep calm environment for chimps.